 They got airborne and circled the field.
-This exhilaration was short lived:
+This exhilaration was short-lived:

-…the nose went down, and a shout came from the figure in front seat, ‘Now you land it!’
+…the nose went down, and a shout came from the figure in the front seat, ‘Now you land it!’

 The controls were snatched out of my hands and a savage shout came back to me from the instructor ‘Bloody awful!’
 Again we climbed away, went seeping round the circuit and in for another landing.
 I tried to anticipate the next command, but none came and I just sat there, feeling utterly confused and ineffectual.

 Visibly acknowledging my existence for the first time the instructor turned slightly and announced a more conciliatory tone,

 I thought.
 Then his meaning hit me, and with it a surge of fear about the whole mad act.
 I hadn’t touched the controls.
 To this day I still have no idea how the aeroplane was landed